 “Invest in businesses that buy commodities and sell brands” is a powerful idea for long-term investing propagated by Warren Buffet.
-This lends business the ability to pass on higher raw material cost without loosing unit volumes and retain some benefits in times of softer raw material prices. (a.k.a. pricing power)
+This lends business the ability to pass on higher raw material cost without losing unit volumes and retain some benefits in times of softer raw material prices. (a.k.a. pricing power)

 As per Prof. Sanjay Bakshi, an attractive hunting ground for mis-priced companies is often where Mr. Market is valuing some businesses as commodity, perhaps because they belong to sectors which are labeled “commodity” for example textiles, whereas in reality some of these might have carved out a niche for themselves enjoying a strong pricing power (think Ambika Cotton)

 In 2015 we got lucky when we spotted both these elements to be present in a business called ‘Garware-Wall Ropes’, a Pune based technical textile giant.

 Technical textiles are textile materials and products used for their technical performance and functional properties.
 Unlike conventional textiles used traditionally for clothing or furnishing, technical textiles are used basically on account of their specific physical and functional properties and mostly by other user industries.
 The market for technical textiles is expanding as the products are being put to use by an ever-increasing number of end-users in various industries such as agriculture, clothing, construction, healthcare, transportation, packaging, sports, environmental protection, protective wear, and more.
 These products are mainly manufactured using polymers like Polyethylene(PE), Polypropylene(PP), PVC and other varieties of polymers; which are all mainly derivatives of crude oil.